 How can you get more involved in the process?

-There several ways our customers can become more involved in the decision-making process we engage in for making product decisions.
+There are several ways our customers can become more involved in the decision-making process we engage in for making product decisions.

 1. Fill out a ticket, or talk to Customer Support